12 Best Waterfalls in Maui That Are Absolutely Stunning

 Waimoku Falls on Maui.

-Experiencing Waimoku Falls isn’t only a special experience, but a spiritual one as well.
+Experiencing Waimoku Falls isn’t only a special experience but a spiritual one.

-This waterfall is the tallest one on the Hawaiian Islands, other than Akaka Falls, which you can see without needing to hire a helicopter.
+This waterfall is the tallest one on the Hawaiian Islands, other than Akaka Falls, which you can see without needing a helicopter.

 Not only are the views of the waterfall magnificent, but the trail to the waterfall is even greater.